Pitt-JonesLab/pitt-joneslab.github.io/join/index.md

 <br>

 <h3>Postdoctoral Fellows</h3>
-If you're interested in a postdoc position, <a href="mailto:tjo@umbc.edu">reach out </a> directly to Prof. Josephson with your CV and statement of research interests and background.
+If you're interested in a postdoc position, <a href="mailto:tjo@umbc.edu"> reach out</a> to Prof. Josephson with your CV and statement of research interests and background.
 <br>

 **Student testimonials:** <br>